jortel/gofer/docs/sphinx/configuration.rst

 ^^^^^^^^^^^^^^^^^^

 Each plugin has a configuration located in ``/etc/gofer/plugins``.
-Plugin descriptors are *ini* style configuration that require the following sections and properties:
+Plugin descriptors are *ini* style configuration files that require the following sections and properties:

 [main]
 ------